 As good of an ingredient as eggs can be in your dog’s diet, you definitely want to make sure that the egg is appropriately prepared before serving it to your dog.
-Beware of feeding your dog raw eggs, as they have bacteria that impose a high risk of a food poisoning in your pooch.
+Beware of feeding your dog raw eggs, as they can have bacteria and pose a high risk of food poisoning in your pooch.

 Safe ways you can serve eggs to your dog include:

-In addition to that, eggshell can also serve as a mild appetite stimulant for dogs who suffer from reduced food intake due to dental diseases or other factors.
+- They can even serve as a mild appetite stimulant for dogs who suffer from reduced food intake due to dental diseases or other factors.

 There are a few ways you can give your dog eggshells, with varying degrees of difficulty.

 - One way is to simply crush the eggshell into small pieces using a mortar and pestle.
 The eggshell can then be added to the food bowl and fed as a “topping” to the dog’s meal.